 Some dental insurance policies exclude purely cosmetic treatments such as teeth whitening or veneers.

-Check the terms of your dental policy to find out what's included before going ahead with expensive treatments that might not be covered.
+Check the terms of your dental cover to find out what's included before going ahead with expensive treatments that might not be covered.

-If you need to make a claim on your dental insurance, you’ll usually still have to pay up front initially, then claim the money back before a certain time limit, such as six months.
+If you need to claim you’ll usually have to pay up for the treatment initially, then claim the money back within a certain time.

-When you have the treatment done, make sure you ask your dentist for a full itemised receipt as you’ll need this to make a claim.
+When you have the treatment done, ask your dentist for a full itemised receipt as you’ll need this to make a claim.

-If it's dental insurance you're after, rather than a capitation plan, beware of signing up for anything in your dental surgery as it's likely you'll be buying the former not the latter.
+If it's dental insurance you're after, rather than a capitation plan, beware of signing up for anything in your dental surgery as that’s likely to be a capitation plan.

 To buy a dental insurance policy you should shop around online and be mindful of the limits and exclusions mentioned when comparing policies.

-Check if your employer offers a discounted dental plan and if you have health insurance, find out whether it's economical to add it as an optional extra.
+Some employers offer a discounted dental plan and if you have health insurance you could find out whether it's economical to add dental care as an optional extra.

 Make sure the policy you choose is suitable for your age, previous treatment history and current situation.